 We are committed to being open and accessible.
 We recognise that some people may encounter barriers to meeting the requirements of the funding agreement, as set out in this Relationship Framework.
-Our Access Support information sheet (https://www.artscouncil.org.uk/2023-26-investmentprogramme/2023-26-investment-programme-making-yourapplication#t-in-page-nav-4)explains ways we can help.
+Our Access Support information sheet explains the ways we can help.